cpea2506/relative-toggle.nvim/README.md

 # 🎚️ relative-toggle.nvim

 Automatically toggle smoothly between relative and absolute line numbers in various Neovim events.
-This is useful when you want to take advantage of those type of number's information in different situations.
+This is useful when you want to take advantage of the information on those types of numbers in different situations.

 ![demo](https://user-images.githubusercontent.com/42694704/224506660-75dc1e01-83ef-4cab-9361-55b45a1c4539.mov)